SEMICeu/EU-wide-Registry-of-Semantic-Models/SR-dev/enricher/doc/enricher.md

  - select the data themes classification
  - set the maximum value 1 to be returned

-To evaluate against the context, the classify API uses the sentence transformers model "[all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2)", downloaded in the enricher-api/models folder via [load_model_mini()](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/api/v1/mlmodels.py#L119) function.
+To evaluate against the context, the classify API uses the sentence transformers model [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2), downloaded in the enricher-api/models folder via [load_model_mini()](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/api/v1/mlmodels.py#L119) function.

+Changing the model is possible by:
+1) modifying the configuration file config_api_classify.yaml
+2) stop and start the application
+3) trigger the classify API to download and load the model, so then it can be used after by the Prefect task.

 ### Executing synonyms task
 The classify task is divided in 3 steps: